anynines/a9s-cli-v2/docs/docs/a9s-cli-klutch.md

 # klutch Stack

-Create a local Klutch central management cluster using `Kind`, including the `a8s` stack.
-Deploy a consumer cluster and **bind** resources to the management cluster.
+Create a local Klutch Control Plane Cluster using `Kind`, including the `a8s` stack.
+Deploy an App Cluster and **bind** resources to the Control Plane Cluster.
-This will allow you to use `a8s` resource instances such as `postgresql` on the consumer cluster, which will run on the management cluster.
+This will allow you to use `a8s` resource instances such as `postgresql` on the App Cluster, which will run on the Control Plane Cluster.

 ## Prerequisites
 - [General prerequisites](./a9s-cli-index.md#prerequisites) are met.